Northeastern University: Campus development

+In early 2024, Northeastern University installed Cicely Carew's art piece, "Rooted."
+Massive student pushback surfaced, including a student-founded petition that gained almost two-thousand signatures, citing that the installation obscured the iconic Krentzman Quadrangle.
+In particular, students in the Northeastern University Class of 2024 expressed that "Rooted" obscured their graduation photos and were likened to "loofah trees" or from the Lorax movie.
+In response, the Northeastern University Student Government Association, passed legislation in October 2024 to have it removed or relocated to another area of campus.

+On June 14, 2024, Northeastern released its third institutional master plan.
+The plan includes the demolition and replacement of Matthews Arena and the Cabot Center, as well as residential buildings White Hall, Cullinane Hall, Burstein Hall, Rubenstein Hall, and the complex composed of Lake, Meserve, Nightingale and Holmes halls.
+Academic buildings Forsyth Hall and the Mugar Life Sciences Building are also to be demolished and rebuilt.
+As of January 2025, White Hall has been demolished.

 Sustainability

 The 2011 Sustainable Endowments Institute's College Sustainability Report Card issued Northeastern a grade of "A−" for its environmental sustainability efforts and programs.
 Additionally, the Princeton Review rated Northeastern as one of the top 15 "Green Colleges" in the nation in 2010.
 In 2011, the GreenMetric World University ranking evaluated Northeastern as the second greenest university in the world, and first in the US.
 Northeastern placed first in the rankings again in 2014.

 In accordance with a Boston zoning code amendment in 2007, International Village residence hall was certified as a LEED Gold building in 2010.
 Dockser Hall was the first building on campus to achieve LEED certification, also Gold, with the completion of its renovation in 2010.
 East Village was rated LEED Silver in 2016 and the Interdisciplinary Science and Engineering Complex was rated LEED Gold in 2018.
 The university affiliated LightView apartment building is targeting a LEED Platinum certification, the first in student housing in the City of Boston.

-In 2004, Northeastern was awarded the prestigious gold medal by the Massachusetts Horticultural Society for its Dedham Campus.
+In 2004, Northeastern was awarded the gold medal by the Massachusetts Horticultural Society for its Dedham Campus.

-Public safety

-The Northeastern University Police Department (NUPD) is a full-service law enforcement agency with full powers of arrest on university property or property used by Northeastern students and faculty.
-In 2019 NUPD received Advanced Accreditation with Excellence from the Commission on Accreditation for Law Enforcement Agencies (CALEA), one of six agencies in Massachusetts to receive CALEA accreditation.
-The campus is adjacent to the Boston Police Department's headquarters.
-A 2008 Reader's Digest survey ranked NU as the second safest school in the United States after Johns Hopkins University in Maryland.

 Public transportation

-Northeastern is bracketed by the MBTA's Orange Line and Green Line E branch.
-Five stations serve the campus: Massachusetts Avenue and Ruggles on the Orange Line; and Symphony, Northeastern, and Museum of Fine Arts on the Green Line.
-The Green Line is paralleled by the #39 bus.
-Ruggles also serves the Needham, Providence/Stoughton, and Franklin Lines of the MBTA Commuter Rail system, and 14 local bus routes.